tonyliang19/biof501-project/bin/README.md

 # Executable Binary Scripts

-This directory contains R or Python scripts used in [modules](../modules/README.md) processes, such the process meta definition (input and output) and actual analysis/computation is separated.
+This directory contains R scripts used in [modules](../modules/README.md) processes, such the process meta definition (input and output) and actual analysis/computation is separated.

 Each script in this directory should follow this format: